close

 Reuse Rsbuild config

-@rstest/adapter-rsbuild is an official adapter that allows Rstest to automatically inherit configuration from your existing Rsbuild config file.
-This ensures your test environment matches your build configuration without duplication.
+@rstest/adapter-rsbuild is an official adapter that allows Rstest to automatically inherit test-relevant configuration from your existing Rsbuild config file.
+This keeps your test environment aligned with your build setup without carrying over options that only matter to dev servers or page output.

 Install adapter